alsa-project/alsa-utils/alsaucm/alsaucm.rst

   ``list`` `IDENTIFIER`
     list command, for items returning two entries (value+comment).

-    the value of the `IDENTIFIER` argument can can be:
+    the value of the `IDENTIFIER` argument can be:

     - ``_verbs`` - get verb list (in pair verb+comment)
     - ``_devices[/{verb}]`` - get list of supported devices (in pair device+comment)